 We emphasize that the Hamiltonian coefficients $\widehat{f}(S)$ depend only on the function values $f(x)$, and are independent of \textit{how} such a function may be represented as input (e.g., formula, circuit, truth table, etc.).
-Many typical compact representations of Boolean functions as computational input such as Boolean formulas (e.g. CNF, DNF, etc.) or Boolean circuits can be directly transformed to Hamiltonians using the composition rules of Theorem \ref{thm:compositionRules} which we derive below.
+Many typical compact representations of Boolean functions as computational input such as Boolean formulas or Boolean circuits can be directly transformed to Hamiltonians using the composition rules of Theorem \ref{thm:compositionRules} which we derive below.